tomsaleeba/qmk_firmware/readme.tom.md

   Note2: you can also use `tomsaleeba-minimal` for the ergodox infinity

 ## ergotravel
-  1. `bin/qmk flash -kb ergotravel -km tomsaleeba`
+  1. `qmk flash -kb ergotravel -km tomsaleeba`